 Things are looking up for the Haynesville, and operators are happy to see the area bouncing back after a few less-than-stellar years.
 So far in 2018, the area’s natural gas production numbers have increased every month, and the EIA believes this trend could continue through the end of the year as American producers pick up the slack for Mexico’s growing demand.
 This—combined with the Haynesville’s position as one of the primary suppliers of natural gas to the northeast—means things are only going to heat up as temperatures cool down.
 We’re hopeful on the Haynesville.

-Things may have slowed down for the granddaddy of US shale plays, but the Barnett continues to put up respectable numbers in natural gas.
+Despite being the victim of production slowdown, Barnett continues to put up respectable numbers in natural gas.
 While our forecast for the field is relatively flat over the near-term, established producers continue to reap the benefit of historic investments.
 Should prices rebound significantly, it’s not out of the question that the Barnett may experience a wave of refracks in the not *too* distant future.

 With prices holding strong and inventories under control, smart operators are keeping an eye out for that next big opportunity.
 But anyone who’s spent time in the field knows that it takes a team to make a deal work.
 PetroLedger has served the oil and gas industry for nearly 30 years, and we understand the unique challenges facing independent operators.
 If you need help getting your books in order, preparing financials for investors, or closing on a transaction, give us a call to schedule a free consultation.

 Melinda joined the PetroLedger team in August 2019.
 She graduated from Baylor University and is a Certified Public Accountant.
 Melinda has more than 25 years of oil and gas accounting and management experience, as well as, outsourcing.
 She has been involved in transactional processing and reporting for public and private companies.
 She is passionate about providing outstanding timely and accurate client bookkeeping to support solid business decisions.